We've been featured in Leeds-List as the best company to work for in Leeds - take a look! http://glassdoor.com/slink.htm?key=vQEXp

 For developers, TPP is a genuinely unique place to work.
 I am not just asked to write code in a cubicle - for example, in the last two years I’ve become responsible for our developer recruitment strategy, led Health Bureau meetings in China and performed several sessions at our national user group conference.
 I still love writing code but, for me, it’s the combination of technical work alongside everything else which keeps me working at TPP.

-I have been working at The Phoenix Partnership full-time (More than 10 years)
+I have been working at The Phoenix Partnership full-time (More than a year)

 Advice to Management

 I applied online.
-The process took 4 weeks.
-I interviewed at The Phoenix Partnership (Horsforth, England) in April 2017.
+I interviewed at The Phoenix Partnership.